GedamuA/DANet/README.md

 ##  DANet: Dual-attention Network for View-invariant Action  recognition.

-#we propose a Dual-Attention Network (DANet) aims to learn robust video representation for view-invariant action recognition.
+We propose a Dual-Attention Network (DANet) aims to learn robust video representation for view-invariant action recognition.
 The DANet is composed of relation-aware spatiotemporal self-attention and spatiotemporal cross-attention modules.
 The relation-aware spatiotemporal self-attention module learns representative and discriminative action features.
 This module captures local and global long-range dependencies, as well as pairwise relations among human body parts and joints in the